 It has been a whirlwind couple of months here at Farmhouse by Design.
 Some behind the scenes blog updating (all of the technical things), multiple home diy projects, a lot of painting, and a kitchen renovation in process.
 Needless to say, there has been a constant mess in one part of the house or another since the beginning of the year.
-As usual, what started out as painting the living room led to painting the kitchen, then the hall and so on.
 Painting the kitchen cabinets had been on the to do list since moving in last summer.
 So, why not start now?!
-And of course, cabinet paint lead to new floors, new counters, new sink and new backsplash.
+And of course, cabinet paint led to new floors, new counters, new sink and new backsplash.
 It seems never-ending!

 Renovations can be quite the undertaking.
 You make plans, create a budget, construct a timeline.
 But setbacks often come.
 Plans sometimes have to change.
 And many times, things do not happen on our self-imposed schedule.
 Life is all too often much the same.
 We make plans, dream our dreams, and create timelines.
 But very often God has other plans for us.
 And then life seems messy.
 It doesn’t look like we thought it would.
 The ‘plan’ doesn’t work.
 And the mess can seem overwhelming.
 But God knows the plan.
 God sees the final result.
 And His ‘after’ for the messes in our lives is always so much better than our feeble attempts.